jaeyk/academic-kickstart/content/publication/text_as_issue.md

 publication_types = ["3"]

 publication = "*SocArXiv*"
-publication_short = "*SocArXiv* - Winner of the WPSA's Don.
-T Nakanishi Award in Distinguished Scholarship and Service in Asian Pacific American Politics"
+publication_short = "Winner of the WPSA's Don.
+T Nakanishi Award in Distinguished Scholarship and Service in Asian Pacific American Politics.
+Under review at *the Journal of Computational Social Science*"

 selected = false